End the Empire Zones Program and Adopt Excelsior

 But, if the State Legislature decides to reverse last year's progress by extending the life of the Empire Zones program, New York will be left with a costly program that fails to achieve its aims and an even wider budget gap to fill for the next fiscal year.

 Why End Empire Zones?

 In 2008, a Citizens Budget Commission examination of the Empire Zones program found three major problems: 1) the original mission of the program to assist economically-depressed areas of the State had been expanded and adulterated over time; 2) a mix of state and local administration had compromised transparency and accountability; and 3) a significant portion of participating firms had not met their targets for job creation and capital investment.
-As shown in Figure 1, in four of New York's 10 regions, more firms in the Empire Zones program failed to meet their jobs and capital investment targets than were successful.
+In four of New York's 10 regions, more firms in the Empire Zones program failed to meet their jobs and capital investment targets than were successful.

 The phase-out of this ineffective program will be a huge win for New York taxpayers.
 The State Legislature should not extend this program for any period of time, even just another year.
 Instead, it should adopt new programs that are designed to help develop the State's economy.

 Excelsior: Potential for a Better, More Effective Program

 A successful economic development program adheres to four criteria: 1) benefits are targeted to industries deemed economically important to the State or local region; 2) benefits are temporary and a bridge to self-sustaining profitability; 3) benefits are allocated based on pre-determined criteria and not to satisfy geographic or political parity; and 4) benefits are calculated according to outcomes in the form of increases in private sector investment.
 The Excelsior program, a new program proposed by the Governor as part of the Executive Budget, meets these criteria.
 Tax incentives under the program include a research and development credit, a jobs incentive credit and an investment credit.